-Buying an Australian Labradoodle
+Buying an ASD

 WHY DO I HAVE TO JOIN A WAITING LIST WITH A DEPOSIT?

 A deposit is a commitment to a breeder that you have every intention of purchasing a puppy.
 The Waiting lists held by most breeders consist of customers who are committed to that breeder and have done their research and are satisfied that the breeder can provide a puppy within the time frame offered.
 Most breeders of the AL have many enquiries every day and it would be impossible to keep track of interested parties without such a commitment.
 If you don't leave a deposit, it is more likely the breeder could double book your reservation or you could find a puppy somewhere else, as there is no commitment on either part.
 Each party knows where they stand if a commitment is made.
 The Golden Rule is to DO YOUR RESEARCH and ONLY leave a deposit when you are satisfied that the breeder is genuine and you are committed to having a puppy from them only.

 I CAN'T MAKE A DECISION UNLESS I HAVE VISITED THE BREEDER AND SEEN THE PUPPIES/DOGS MYSELF